 Invest Retirement Savings in Roth Accounts

-As with the above calculations, let’s assume you start saving at age 30, retire at 65, invest $15,000 annually for retirement, are in the 25% tax bracket and (this is important) will be in the 25% tax bracket during retirement.
+As with the above calculations, let’s assume you start saving at age 30, retire at 65, and invest $15,000 annually for retirement.
+We’ll also assume you are in the 25% tax bracket and (this is important) will be in the 25% tax bracket during retirement.
 Under these circumstances, which is best, a $15,000 investment in a Roth 401(k) or a traditional 401(k)?

 The Roth 401(k) beats the traditional 401(k).
 But this test is unfair.
 Investing in the Roth 401(k) costs us more because we don’t get an immediate tax break like we do with a traditional 401(k).
-So let’s assume that we invest the tax savings we enjoy with a traditional 401(k) into a taxable investment account.
-Now which is best?

 The difference in these two account balances represents the taxes you pay on the earnings from your taxable account.
-If you could invest the tax savings from the traditional 401(k) into a Roth IRA, the two accounts balances would be identical.
+If you could invest the tax savings from the traditional 401(k) into a Roth IRA, the two account balances would be identical.

 Now, what if your tax rate goes down during retirement?
 Here is a chart assuming a 25% tax rate during your working years and a 15% tax rate during retirement:

 The balances get closer, but the Roth still edges out the traditional 401(k).
 Why?
-Again, it goes back to the fact that the tax savings from the traditional 401(k) are invested in a taxable account where taxes must be paid on all earnings.
+Again, it goes back to the fact that the tax savings from the traditional 401(k) are invested in a taxable account, where taxes must be paid on all earnings.